Measurement of the $W$ Charge Asymmetry in the $W \rightarrow \mu\nu$ Decay Mode in $pp$ Collisions at $\sqrt{s} = 7$ TeV with the ATLAS detector: Event Selection

 \section{Event Selection}

 The criteria for the event selection and muon identification follow closely those used for the $W$ boson inclusive cross-section measurement~\cite{wzpaper}, with an improved muon quality selection~\cite{wjets}.
 Events from $pp$ collisions are selected by requiring a collision vertex with at least three tracks each with transverse momentum greater than $150\MeV$.
 A beam-spot constraint has been applied in the collision vertex reconstruction stage significantly improving the resolution on the collision vertex position in the transverse plane.
 To reduce the contribution of cosmic-ray and beam-halo events, induced by proton losses from the beam, the analysis requires the collision vertex position along the beam axis to be within~$20\cm$ of the nominal interaction point.
+The collision vertex is defined as the vertex closest in $z$ to the selected muon.

 Events with a high transverse momentum muon are selected by imposing stringent requirements to ensure good discrimination of $\Wmn$ events from background.
 The muon parameters are first reconstructed separately in the MS and ID.
 Subsequently, the tracks from the ID and MS are matched.
 Their parameters are then combined, weighted by their respective errors, to form a combined muon.
 The \Wboson\ candidate events are required to have at least one combined muon track with $\pT>20\GeV$ and {\pT} measured by the MS alone greater than $\pT^{\mathrm{MS}}>10\GeV$, within the range $|\eta_{\mu}|<2.4$.
 The difference between the ID and MS \pT, corrected for the mean energy loss in the material traversed between the ID and MS, is required to be less than 0.5 times the ID \pT,